learn-co-curriculum/react-hooks-import-export/README.md

 export default MesaVerde;
 ```

-Then, we can import the entire component to any other file in our application,
+Then, we can import the entire component into any other file in our application,
 using whatever naming convention that we see fit:

 ```jsx